jtbnz/backup_dashboard/memory-bank/progress.md

 - UI integration uses a custom card that can be added to any dashboard
 - Documentation includes installation instructions, usage examples, and troubleshooting tips
 - Component is ready for HACS distribution
+- Implemented fallbacks for functions that might not exist in all Home Assistant versions
+- Enhanced error handling to gracefully handle different Home Assistant environments